VrindaJoshi/VrindaJoshi/README.md

-### Hi!
+### Hi, I'm @VrindaJoshi!
-My name is Vrinda, and I love swimming, playing the trumpet, and math!
+I love swimming, playing the trumpet, and math!

 I also love to code!
 Some cool things I've created include...
 - ✨ A Punnet Square App that calculates the genotypes and phenotypes of children (Inspired by my budding interest in Biology!)